Last updated on December 26, 2022

 In 1910 the Hope Diamond was shown to an American mining heiress Evalyn Walsh McLean at Cartier’s in Paris.
 To make the sale, Cartier had to reset the diamond into a headpiece on a three-tiered circle of large white diamonds as McLean did not like the initial setting.
 Later it became a pendant on a diamond necklace as we know it today.
 After purchasing the Hope, McLean had many misfortunes: her son died in a car accident, her daughter died of a drug overdose, her husband passed away, and the family was forced to sell their newspaper, the Washington Post, after their bankruptcy.

 The Hope Diamond’s New Home

-On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained on the permanent exhibition and left it only four times.
+On November 10, 1958, Winston donated the Hope Diamond to the Smithsonian Institution, where it remained in the permanent exhibition and was lent only four times.

 The Hope Diamond curse story is more a morality fable about the cardinal sin of greed since nearly everyone has something bad or tragic happen to them.
 According to the legend, the diamond sparkled in the brow of an Indian temple until it was plucked out by a thief, whose punishment for this act was a slow and agonizing death.
 It was believed that only a person with a pure heart could escape the same fate.
 In this case, a “pure heart” meant someone who did not try to sell the gem but instead gave it away.
 Thus the curse ended when Harry Winston donated the Hope Diamond to the National Museum of Natural History.